 Announcing the CSAA2012 Conference

-The Department will be hosting the Cultural Studies Association of Australasia Annual conference in December 2012.
-The theme is "Materiality: Economies, Empiricism, Things".
-For more information and the Call for Papers see this page.
+The Department hosted the Cultural Studies Association of Australasia Annual conference in December 2012.
+The theme was "Materiality: Economies, Empiricism, Things".
+For more information see this page.

 2011 News and events

 University of Sydney student Senthorun Sunil Raj has won the The Australian Lesbian and Gay Archives (ALGA) honours thesis prize in 2011.
 It was awarded for his work Moving Representations: Queer Refugee Subjectivities and the Law, which looked at the cases of nine people who’ve sought asylum in Australia on the basis of their sexuality since the mid-1990s.